 Fair weather expected over the island

-Mainly fair weather will prevail over most parts of the island, according to the Department of Meteorology.
+Mainly fair weather will prevail over most parts of the island, the Department of Meteorology stated.

-However, Showers or thundershowers may occur at a few places in Rathnapura, Monaragala and Matara districts after 2.00 p.m.
+However, Showers or thundershowers may occur at a few places in Uva province and in the Nuwara-Eliya, Ratnapura, Galle and Matara districts after 2.00 p.m.

 Misty conditions can be expected at some places in Western, Sabaragamuwa and Central provinces during the morning.